plasne/storage-metrics/README.md

 3. Get metrics for everything that has a definition

 ## Configuration

-This solution expects a Azure AD Web App that has been granted READER rights on the subscription.
+* Create a Azure AD Web App and grant it READER rights on the subscription.
+* Rename the config/sample.default.json to config/default.json.
+* Put all the connectivity information into the config/default.json file.

+## Execution

+* node index.js